markcalendario/sss-contribution-website/readme.md

 # SSS Contribution System

-A final project for the Information Management course on my second term as a computer science student.
+A final project for the Information Management course on my second semester as a computer science student.

 ## Screenshots